hcsung/kernel/_qna.md

 What's the difference between `printf()` and `printk()`?

-What are inline funtions?
+What are inline functions?
 What's the upside and downside of using it?
 When to use?
 Why not just using MACROs?

 How to write assembly codes inline?